Courtroom is in session, Who murdered a defenseless woman? What was the weapon of choice?

 “I am innocent!
 But, I’m so t-tired, I just want to r-rest.”

-“You admitted to hitting her with a wheel of cheese, and she fell over unconscious, that was all you did?”
+“You admitted hitting her with a wheel of cheese, and then watched her hit her head when she fell.
+That was all you did?”

 “That's all I r-remember, I must have b-blacked out.”